Ask Archie

 Federal Methodology (FM)

-• The FM considers the family’s taxable and untaxable income, assets, the number of household members and the number of those members (other than parents) who are attending college on at least a half-time basis.
+• The FM considers the family’s taxable and untaxable income, assets, and the number of household members.

 Federal Pell Grant Payment Schedule

-• A payment chart issued annually by the U.S. Department of Education reflecting the dollar amount of Federal Pell Grant payable to an eligible student based on his or her Enrollment Status, Cost of Attendance, and Expected Family Contribution (EFC).
+• A payment chart issued annually by the U.S. Department of Education reflecting the dollar amount of Federal Pell Grant payable to an eligible student based on his or her Enrollment Status, Cost of Attendance, and Student Aid Index (SAI).

 Federal School Code